Flexberry/flexberry.github.io/pages/products/flexberry-designer/about/fd_flexberry-desinger-online.en.md

 You can also make backup project button `Я want to make a backup проекта`.

 ## Creating basic types of charts.
 Basics of IC design

-### Briefly about the UML and maintained in Flexberry Designer Online version of the language

-### Briefly about the types of graphs and their purpose (in UML and Flexberry Designer Online)

 ### Order IC design